These vegan oatmeal cookies with peanut butter are my go-to sweet snack. They’re super easy and have two flavour options, cranberry and chocolate.

 Don’t have all the ingredients in the cupboard or just want to experiment a little?
 Here are my tips on how to substitute some main ingredients of these oatmeal cookies.

-- CHIA SEEDS.
+- Chia seeds.
 If you’d like to do more vegan baking (and cooking), I really recommend stocking up on chia seeds.
 They serve as one of the best DIY alternatives for eggs.
 However, if you don’t currently have them at home, you can easily substitute them for flaxseed.
-Simply just follow the same recipe for making a vegan egg (described in the recipe card below).
+Simply just follow the same recipe for making a vegan egg, but instead of chia seeds use flaxseed.

 Once cool, you can add them to an airtight container and store for 4-5 days.
-But unless you’re making a quadruple batch, they’ll all be gone before that, won’t they?
 Make sure the container is closed properly and kept at room temperature.
+Remember these will be best when fresh and will become softer as time goes by.

-When storing in an airtight container, I like to use a piece of baking paper to place the cookies on.
+When storing in an airtight container, I like to use a piece of baking paper under the cookies.
 Depending on the container material, this will help make sure the cookies don’t stick to the sides of your box.

 Shape little cookie dough balls.
-Place them on a lined baking sheet and put in the freezer for approx. 2 hours until completely firm.
+Place them on a lined baking sheet and place in the freezer for approx. 2 hours until completely firm.

-Then, transform them to a container (make sure it’s freezer friendly!) or a freezer bag.
+Then, transfer to a container (make sure it’s freezer friendly!) or a freezer bag.
 You can store them in the freezer for approximately 1 month.

 Did you know you can also freeze the baked cookies?
 This is super handy for when you’ve made a large batch and only then realise you won’t be able to eat them all.